Trail Sense

 Fire steel

-A fire steel or ferro rod is durable and works in all weather conditions.
+A fire steel or ferrocerium rod is durable and works in all weather conditions.
 You can scrape it quickly with a sharp edge, such as the back of your knife, a dedicated scraper, or even a sharp piece of quartz or flint.
 You should avoid using the blade of your knife to prevent dulling it.
 If you are having trouble keeping the tinder in place while striking, pin the tinder between the fire steel and the ground and scrape toward the tinder.
-Some people also find it easier to keep the edge stationary and pull the fire steel away from the tinder to produce sparks.
+Some people also find it easier to keep the scraping edge stationary and pull the fire steel up/away from the tinder to produce sparks.

 Some fire steels come with a magnesium block, which you can scrape into the tinder before striking to help catch a spark.
 Create a small pile of shavings, about the size of a pebble, before trying to ignite it.